isabella232/sfcc-helpcenter/content/md/cartridge-installation/download-cartridge.md

 ::: warning
 **For our Support team to be able to take this issue into account, the steps to reproduce should be performed in a non-customized environment on both Akeneo and SFCC sides, with a vanilla connector.**
 <br>
-Please note that we do not offer support on the **free version** of Akeneo connector for SFCC (which you get from [Saleforce marketplace](https://www.salesforce.com/products/commerce-cloud/partner-marketplace/partners/akeneo/))
+Please note that we do not offer support on the **free version** of Akeneo connector for SFCC (which you get from [Salesforce marketplace](https://www.salesforce.com/products/commerce-cloud/partner-marketplace/partners/akeneo/))
 :::